 - They Say/I Say: The Moves That Matter in Academic Writing by Gerald Graff and Cathy Birkenstein (2010).

 - Writing With Power: Techniques for Mastering the Writing Process by Peter Elbow (1998).

 - The Thesis Whisperer blog, “dedicated to helping research students everywhere.”
-The majority of posts are geared toward PhD students, with topics like “you and your supervisor” and “your career.”
-Other topics including “getting things done” and “on writing” are relevant to both PhD and MA/MSc students.
+The majority of posts are geared toward PhD students, with topics like 'you and your supervisor' and 'your career'.
+Other topics including 'getting things done' and 'on writing' are relevant to both PhD and Master's students.

 - The Craft of Research by Wayne Booth, Gregory Colomb, and Joseph Williams (2008).

 - Writing Your Dissertation in Fifteen Minutes a Day by Joan Bolker (1998).

 - Writing the Successful Thesis and Dissertation: Entering the Conversation by Irene L. Clark (2007).

 Referencing guides & plagiarism information

 - Tutorial on avoiding plagiarism (watch at www.stopplagiat.nu), a joint venture from several Danish universities, asks 'What is plagiarism?' and explains how to 'handle' quoting, paraphrasing, and referencing styles.